-Reasons for Dry skin on nose
+Reasons for Dry skin around the nose

-- Dehydration – not to mention, we all know drinking less water has countless drawbacks for our bodies, including skin dryness
+- Dehydration – not to mention, we all know drinking less water has countless drawbacks for our bodies, including skin dryness.

-- Nutritional Deficiency- Severe dry skin can be caused by some nutritional deficiencies of Biotin, Zinc, protein, fatty acids, B3, B6.
+- Nutritional Deficiency- Severe dry skin can be caused by some nutritional deficiencies of Biotin, Zinc, protein, fatty acids, B3, and B6.

 - Washing your face too much can contribute a lot towards dry dehydrated skin.

-- Don’t pick the flaky skin- You’d have this utmost urge of picking your flaky dried skin around nose, don’t do that & spread the fungus.
+- Don’t pick the flaky skin- You’d have this utmost urge of picking your flaky dried skin around the nose, don’t do that & spread the fungus.

-- Don’t rub your face after washing, rather gently pat it dry with facial tissues
+- Don’t rub your face after washing, rather gently pat it dry with facial tissues.

 - Use a small amount of petroleum jelly with the help of a Q-tip & apply it on the outer linings of your nose to prevent that annoying flaky skin.

 - Face scrubs- They are a temporary solution to remove flakiness and can rather be damaging.
-There are scrubs containing micro beads which are too damaging & can cause micro tears on the skin surface which weakens skin barrier & invites more skin troubles.
+There are scrubs containing microbeads that are too damaging and can cause micro tears on the skin surface which weakens the skin barrier and invites more skin troubles.
 Common culprits are fruit pit scrubs, like the apricot ones we all have used!
 Ugh, grain & gritty materials like grounded nuts.
 Personal suggestion- stay away from physical scrubs.

 Chemical Exfoliation- Exfoliates by dissolving the bonds between skin cells, revealing fresh, smooth skin cells underneath.
 Oily skin type can take the maximum benefits from this exfoliant.

-Natural face masks for dry skin
+Natural face masks for Dry and Flaky skin

 - Neem face mask- mix neem powder (or best if you have fresh neem paste) & turmeric.
 It is antibacterial & will leave your skin very fresh and clean.
 Neem has anti- fungal and anti-microbial properties to kill the bacteria causing dermatitis.

-Types of Dry skin
+Types of Dry Skin

-Extremely dry skin is medically termed Dermatitis.
+Extremely Dry skin is medically termed Dermatitis.
 There are several types of Dermatitis:

 - Contact Dermatitis- It happens when your skin reacts to something it touches, resulting in inflammation.
 There are 2 types

-How much time will it take to treat dry skin around nose?
+How much time will it take to treat Dry skin around nose?

 What are the symptoms of Dry skin?

-- Peeled/flaky skin
+- Peeling skin